posidoni/myrc/README.md

 # ❗it is non-trivial to make install script that is compatible with arbitrary systems, please,
 # read source code before launching anything.
 Also you are responsible for
 # manual backup of existing configs, especially ENV, including critical system-wide confs in /etc/*
+# if you are not confident in your sh / vi / tmux troubleshooting abilities, please, don't install this stuff
 $ chmod +x local/bin/install_configs.sh
 $ sudo local/bin/install_configs.sh
 ```